databugs/change-data-capture-with-pyflink/README.md

-# Change Data Capture With Pyflink
+# Change Data Capture With Apache Flink and Python (Pyflink)
 This repository contains a comprehensive implementation of Change Data Capture (CDC) using Apache Flink with Python (PyFlink)

 ## What is Change Data Capture?
 The main goal of CDC is to provide a mechanism to track and record changes made to data in a database, such as inserts, updates, and deletes, in real-time or near real-time.

-This allows for use cases like data replication, ensuring that the target database remains in sync with the source database.
+This allows for use cases like data replication, ensuring the target database remains in sync with the source database.

 ## Change Data Capture with Pyflink
-PyFlink is an Apache Flink Python API that provides a way to implement CDC using Flink's streaming data processing capabilities and high fualt tolerance.
+PyFlink is an Apache Flink Python API that provides a way to implement CDC using Flink's streaming data processing capabilities and high fault tolerance.

 ## Setup
 1. **Clone the repository**